saa-ts-dacs/dacs/part_II/chapter_13/10_rights_statement_for_archival_authority_records.md

-# 13.10 Rights Statement for Archival Authority Records
+# 13.10 Rights Statement for Archival Authority Records (Single-Level Minimum Required)

 ## Purpose and Scope
 This element identifies the conditions under which archival authority records are available for use and reuse.
 Repositories should establish a consistent policy about the rights granted.